iamsuryasonar/webdev-notes/javascript.md

 Advancely, when a promise is awaited to be settled, that whole async function is suspended and the state of execution is saved by the javascript runtime environment, and after the awaited promise is settled it is put in the call stack again and starts executing from where it left.

-We use async/await when you have some asynchronous operation to do. let say a fetch request from a server, which is an asynchronous task, i.e result will be delivered in future. so when we have to wait for the fetch data we use async/await.
+We use async/await when we have some asynchronous operation to do. let say a fetch request from a server, which is an asynchronous task, i.e result will be delivered in future. so when we have to wait for the fetch data we use async/await.

 While the async function is suspended, the function's state is saved, and the event loop is free to continue processing other tasks or events in the call stack.
 The suspended function's context, including local variables and the current execution position, is stored to be later placed in microtask queue after asynchronous operation is resolved.